-Q: What is the difference between a hybrid and a driving iron?
+Q: What is the difference between a golf hybrid and a golf driving iron?

 A: A: Driving irons can be more forgiving that typically irons but do not deliver the same performance benefits as hybrid clubs.
 Hybrids have a lower and more rearward center of gravity that helps promote higher and longer golf shots, especially in dangerous lies from the rough.
 Driving irons are typically not recommended for handicap golfers unless your swing characteristics dictate otherwise.

-Q: What is the difference between a hybrid and fairway wood?
+Q: What is the difference between a golf hybrid and golf fairway wood?

 A: A: Hybrids can have the same loft as fairway woods but are designed to function differently.
 The smaller heads of hybrids can help golfers hit shots from a variety of lies and can provide more versatility in windy conditions.
 Fairway woods can fly longer but may be more difficult to hit if not on the tee box or in the fairway.
 As a general rule, hybrids fly lower and spin less than equally lofted fairway woods.